Course of Study

 PreACT 8/9 The PreACT 8/9 is a required test for all WCA freshmen and helps identify areas for improvement in preparation for college entrance exams.

-*PSAT/NMSQT The primary purpose of this test is to give students the opportunity to qualify as National Merit Scholars.
-In the fall of their Junior year, exceptionally high scores qualify students for consideration in the NMS program.
+*PSAT/NMSQT The primary purpose of this test—typically taken in the fall of the junior year—is to give students the opportunity to qualify as National Merit Scholars (NMS).
+Exceptionally high scores qualify students for consideration in the NMS program.
 An added benefit is exposure to other scholarship programs.

 *Scholastic Aptitude Test (SAT) Virtually all colleges in the U.S. accept both ACT and SAT scores; therefore, we do not require students to take the SAT.
 Some students may benefit by taking both tests.
 Resources are available for those students electing to take the SAT.